brillout/wildcard-api/readme.md

 &nbsp;

 > We are a web shop and decided to try Wildcard with one of our projects.
-We were delighted: not only made Wildcard our front-end development simpler and faster but it also allowed us to easily implement features that were previously difficult to implement with REST or GraphQL.
+We were delighted: not only made Wildcard our front-end development simpler and faster but it also allowed us to easily implement features that were previously difficult to implement with the rigid structure of REST or GraphQL.
 We now use it for all our new Node.js projects and we couldn't be happier.
 The cherry on the cake: it now supports TypeScript which, for us, makes Wildcard a no-brainer.
 <p align="right">
 Niels Litt <a href="https://github.com/reframejs/wildcard-api/issues/22#issuecomment-568246660">(ref)</a>
 </p>